-In this blog, we’ll share 10 remote team-building activities to help you build trust and improve communication.
+In this blog, we’ll share some remote team-building activities you can use to build trust and improve communication.
 Whether you’re looking to kick off a team meeting or celebrate a productive work week, we have you covered.

 Remote work is challenging for many, but it can be especially hard for your highly extraverted workers.
 Whereas more reserved individuals may be comfortable working alone for long stretches of the day, outgoing co-workers may feel drained by it.
 That’s because they now lack the face-to-face interactions that energized them in an office setting.